 With small business loans, management experience and equity investment also come into play.
 You will need to show your books to lenders.
 Keep financial statements to show loan officers the financial health of your business.

 Do you need a simple way to keep track of your business’s transactions?
 Patriot’s online accounting software is made for the non-accountant, and you can complete your books in a few simple steps.
-We offer free, U.S.-based support.
+We offer free, USA-based support.
 Try it for free today.